aivot-digital/gover/dev/GUIDELINES.md

 ## Properties

 Properties contain module specific properties that are used in the module.
-These properties are fetched from the `application.properties` file.
+These properties are fetched from the `application.yml` file.
 Properties should only be used in the module they are defined in.

 ## Repositories